elierotenberg/nexus-uplink-simple-server/README.md

   // In most cases though you will just dismiss it
   // and read from the updated object directly. console.log('patch received:', patch);
-  console.log('todoList has been updated to', todoList);
+  console.log('todoList has been updated to', todoList.head);
 });
 counters.onUpdate(() => {
   console.log('active users:', counters.get('active'));